-PHP patients at The Recovery Village Atlanta undergo a structured, intensive addiction treatment program while still having more independent hours than inpatient care.
+PHP patients at The Recovery Village Atlanta undergo a structured, intensive addiction treatment program while still having more independent hours than residential care.

 What Is a PHP Program?

 The American Society of Addiction Medicine defines PHP as a level of care that provides at least 20 hours of intensive services per week.
 PHP is able to provide a high degree of structure, and it is appropriate for patients who have medical conditions and psychiatric diagnoses that require frequent monitoring.

 The benefit of PHP for addiction is that it provides patients with daily access to medical and psychiatric services as a stepping stone between residential and outpatient care.
 The level of support offered in PHP is beneficial for patients who have high risk factors for relapse but have improved in their recovery enough to merit more independence and accountability for their care.